 So what role did Leiden play with regards to Thanksgiving?

 “Hold up!”
 I hear some of you Dutchies cry.
 “You left out the part where the pilgrims came to Leiden for over 10 years.”
 (If you’re not Dutch but you already knew this, then good on you.)
 Most of us have never heard the full story of Thanksgiving.
 History teachers tend to leave out the fact that before the pilgrims arrived in Massachusetts, they first stopped in Leiden, and stayed there for a long time (though who could blame them?
-That’s what most of us foreigners living in Leiden do!).
+That’s what most of us foreigners living in Leiden have done!).

 One of the main reasons they fled to the Netherlands was because the Dutch were more accepting of their religious practices.
 The Dutch Republic (Republiek der Zeven Verenigde Nederlanden) certainly seemed more appealing than the disparaging eyes and unwavering religious beliefs of the English.

-Why did the Pilgrims leave Leiden?
+Why did the pilgrims leave Leiden?

 Jeez.
 He really didn’t agree with the ‘immoral’ Dutch ways.
 So, fearing this would be the end of their congregation if they didn’t move on, the Pilgrims decided to head to America.